Asgaros/asgaros-forum/readme.txt

 * Added: Shortcode extension to show a specific post
 * Added: Shortcode extension to show a specific topic
 * Added: Shortcode extension to show a specific forum
+* Added: Shortcode extension to show a specific category
 * Added: Cancel button to editor
 * Fixed: Show full breadcrumbs when moving topics
 * Changed: Hide new post/topic buttons when editor is active